June 13, 2022

 Before you barrel headlong into responding to this kind of question, you must think about the answer you’ll give and how that comes across.
 Pick your real failure carefully or run the risk of presenting yourself as irresponsible, risky, or flaky.

 Your recruiter doesn’t need to learn about the time you unwittingly hurt a top client, resulting in them shifting their custom and losing your firm a lot of money in the process.
-So,
+So, you need to make the following considerations when choosing a failure.

 Once you’ve successfully landed on that relevant past failure, you can then prepare your answer.